zker-themes/sparanoid.com/_app/_posts/note/2015-08-21-apple-music-playlists.md

 <img src="{{ site.file }}/apple-music-playlist-dance-enhanced-ja.png">

-Dance Enhanced Japan version, not available at the moment…
+Dance Enhanced Japanese version, not available at the moment…

 ## Voice Memos

 <img src="{{ site.file }}/apple-muisc-playlist-voice-memos.png">

-My personal voice memos, not public avaiable of course.
-One intereting thing is that the cover got overridden every time I update memos from my iPhone.
+My personal voice memos, not public available of course.
+One interesting thing is that the cover got overridden every time I update memos from my iPhone.